Staining: Safranine

 Safranine (or Safranine O) is a red cationic dye.
 It binds to nuclei (DNA) and other tissue polyanions, including glycosaminoglycans in cartilage and mast cells, and components of lignin and plastids in plant tissues.
 Safranine should not be confused with saffron, an expensive natural dye that is used in some methods to impart a yellow colour to collagen, to contrast with blue and red colours imparted by other dyes to nuclei and cytoplasm in animal (including human) tissues.

 The incorrect spelling "safranin" is in common use.
 The -ine ending is appropriate for safranine O because this dye is an amine.

 Thiazole-Orange-Based DNA Dyes

 Thiazole Orange derivatives, such as SYBR Safe, SYBR Green, SYBR Gold, Pico Green, SYTO-16, SYTO-9 and TOPhBu are special cyanine dyes commonly used as fluorescent DNA sensors.
 The ability of the dyes to detect DNA at low concentrations was evaluated using two metrics: absolute fluorescence enhancement (AFE) and relative fluorescence enhancement (RFE).

+Alternative Stains

+Human cheek epithelium stained using a curcumin tincture (made by dissolving turmeric powder in absolute ethanol, centrifuging and then filtering).

+Due to concerns over the toxicity and environmental hazards of conventional microscopy stains, some are seeking alternative, more sustainable stains.
+Extracts from Curcuma longa (the source of turmeric), Beta vulgaris (beetroot), and Lawsonia inermis (henna) are being actively considered and researched for their staining properties.

+Aloe vera sample stained using black fountain pen ink.

+Aloe vera sample stained using a curcumin tincture (made by dissolving turmeric powder in absolute ethanol, centrifuging and then filtering).